Richard Branson: 2020–present: COVID-19 difficulties

 In March 2020, during the COVID-19 pandemic which saw a dramatic decline in international air travel of around 60 per cent globally, Branson and Virgin were criticised for asking staff to take eight weeks' unpaid leave.
-In response to the global pandemic, Branson put his luxury Necker Island up as collateral for a commercial loan to save Virgin Atlantic from going bust.
-Branson said: "Over the five decades I have been in business, this is the most challenging time we have ever faced...
+In response to the global pandemic, Branson put his luxury Necker Island up as collateral for a commercial loan to save Virgin Atlantic.
+Branson said: "Over the five decades I have been in business, this is the most challenging time we have ever faced ...
 From a business perspective, the damage to many is unprecedented and the length of the disruption remains worryingly unknown."
 On 5 May 2020 it was announced that due to the COVID-19 pandemic, the airline would lay off 3000 staff, reduce the fleet size to 35 by the summer of 2022, retire the Boeing 747-400s and would not resume operations from Gatwick Airport following the pandemic.

-On 11 July 2021, Branson took a flight with Beth Moses, Sirisha Bandla and Colin Bennett and reached edge of space (86 kilometres or 53 miles) on a Virgin Galactic spacecraft called VSS Unity.
+On 11 July 2021, Branson took a flight with Beth Moses, Sirisha Bandla and Colin Bennett to the edge of space (86 kilometres or 53 miles above Earth) on a Virgin Galactic spacecraft called VSS Unity.
 This made him the first billionaire founder of a space company to travel to the edge of space.
+The mission lasted approximately one hour, reaching a peak altitude of 53.5 mi.
+At 70 he became the third-oldest person to fly to space.